DaniRey/fpmortals/manuscript/complete.md

 requirement (e.g. `List[Future[_]]` to `Future[List[_]]`).
 You will
 use these methods more than you could possibly imagine.

+C> Been there and immediately understood your point.
+But I assume for many an example would be great.

 In `Foldable` we weren't able to assume that `reverse` was a universal concept, but now we can reverse a thing.